 Michelle Ng recommends… So-fine Souffle ($125).
 Extremely light and fluffy criss-cross lash extension technique achieves the most natural lash extensions I’ve ever done.
 I bumped into a friend a couple of hours after the session and she didn’t notice my lash extensions until after I pointed it out to her – talk about enhancing your peepers naturally.
 Expect a voluminous effect that opens up your eyes without the heavy density – it’s perfect for those with sparse lashes as this technique fills up the gaps naturally.

 Tucked on the fourth level of The Cathay, Jlashes is a brow and lash salon co-founded by a husband and wife pair Johnson and Jenny.
 Lashes are its main draw and the salon is popular among those looking for over-the-top lash extensions – they offer lashes that go up to 15mm in length (think Kim K-esque lashes) for its Tutu Volume lash ($178) but can also tone it down for those seeking a more natural look with the classic lash ($108) that still guarantees 100% coverage with at approximately 300 lashes.
 At the moment, Jenny takes all the eyebrow embroidery ($580) appointments and utilises both microblading and microshading to achieve a natural-looking brow.
-The outlet takes a maximum of four people at a time but a second outlet at Tanjong Pagar is slated to open in mid-August that’ll accommodate up to 12 people.
+The outlet takes a maximum of four people at a time but the second outlet at Tanjong Pagar willl accommodate up to 12 people.

 Michelle Ng recommends… Camellia lash ($168).
 A step up from the 2D Volume lash ($134) but not as dramatic as the Tutu Volume, the Camellia gives a gentle but dense as six lash extensions are attached to each original lash.
 Don’t worry about the extensions weighing your lashes down, the ones used at Jlashes are extremely fine and lightweight – expect to have approximately 800 extensions in total which is probably the most you’ll ever find at any lash salon.
 Sensitive eyes peeps, you’re in luck.
 My lash therapist Sheena was extremely gentle and careful with the application and I actually, for the first time ever, fell asleep without experiencing any eye irritation.